Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ## 2.3.2 Hardware architectures for parallel processing
 Based upon the number of instruction and data streams that can be computed simultaenously, computing systems are categorized as:
 1. Single Instruction, Single Data systems (SISD): aka sequential.
-Eg, IBM PC, Macintosh.
+	1. Eg, IBM PC, Macintosh, older generation computers.
+	2. Instructions are decoded by CU(Control Unit) and sent to PE(Processing Units) for execution.
-2. Single Instruction, Multiple Data (SIMD): Eg, Cray's vector processing machine and Thinking Machines' cm
+2. Single Instruction, Multiple Data (SIMD):
+	1. Eg, Cray's vector processing machine and Thinking Machines' cm.
+	2. Many PE are under supervision of common CU.
+	3. All processors receive same instructions from CU but operate on different items of data.
+	4. The shared memory unit must be accessible to all processors simultaenously.
-3. Multiple Instructions, Single Data (MISD): Useful where different computation is done on same data
+3. Multiple Instructions, Single Data (MISD): Useful where different computation is done on same data.
+	1. Example to solve: $f(x)=\sin(x)+\cos(x)+\tan(x)$.
+	2. Multiple PE operates on a single data stream.
+	3. Each PE operates on data independently via separate CU.
 4. Multiple Instructions, Multiple Data (MIMD):
-	- Each PE(Processing Element) has its own data streams.
+	- Each PE(Processing Element) has its own data stream and is guided by it's own CU.
 	- PEs work asynchronously.
 	- Types: Shared Memory MIMD - tightly coupled  Distributed memory MIMD - loosely coupled - uses IPC.